Time to explore Limassol and Cyprus

 In May the artistic village of Lania holds its Lanes and Courtyards open day inviting visitors to see the stunning flower displays, and in the mountain glades the Cyprus wild orchids are in full bloom.
 In the summer heat the water in the Caledonia Falls still flows and a hike up the shaded river, crossing over stepping stones as you go, exposes the best of Cyprus forestry.
 In the cooler months take the Aphrodite Trail round the Akamas National Park to see migrating birds in the sky, turtles born on the beach and anemones covering the ground.

-There are three museums in Limassol run by the Municipality of Limassol: the Folk Art Museum in St. Andrew’s St., the Cyprus Medieval Museum inside the Limassol Castle, and the Limassol District Archeological Museum on the seafront road.
-All offer a diverse range of local and ancient art for your viewing pleasure.
+Follow the history of Cyprus through ancient gods, Egyptian overlords, Roman civilization, Orthodox establishment, Middle Age Crusades and village folklore.
+The 3 museums in Limassol are run by the Municipality of Limassol and give a good overview of previous centuries: the Folk Art Museum in St. Andrew’s Street, the Cyprus Medieval Museum inside Limassol Castle, and the Limassol District Archeological Museum on the seafront road.
+Must-see sites close to the Londa are the Amathus ruins of Aphrodite’s temple and sanctuary, and

 2nd Century BC Curium site (Kourion) featuring the ancient Greco-Roman theatre, 5th Century AD mosaics, the Agora and Baths.